Twisting instabilities in elastic ribbons with inhomogeneous pre-stress: a macroscopic analog of thermodynamic phase transition: Limitations of our ribbon model

-To help interpret the diagram, in Fig.~\ref{fig:ribbonvalidity}b we show typical force-displacement curves, obtained from FEM, for each of the regions I--III (these are reproduced from Fig.~\ref{fig:endshortvaryprestrain}c for $\chi = 2/3$ and various pre-strains $p = 0.04$, $0.1$, $0.3$).
+To help interpret the diagram, in Fig.~\ref{fig:ribbonvalidity}b we show typical force-displacement curves, obtained from FEM, for each of the regions I--III (these are reproduced from Fig.~\ref{fig:endshortvaryprestrain}d for $\chi = 2/3$ and various pre-strains $p = 0.04$, $0.1$, $0.3$).
 Figure \ref{fig:ribbonvalidity}c also displays representative buckling modes.
-Euler buckling (I) occurs when the axial force vanishes before the force-displacement curve (dark blue curve in the lower left corner of Fig.~\ref{fig:endshortvaryprestrain}c) intersects the critical strain $\bar{E}=E_c$ for torsional buckling (solid red curve).
+Euler buckling (I) occurs when the force-displacement curve (dark blue curve in the lower left corner of Fig.~\ref{fig:endshortvaryprestrain}d) reaches $F = 0$ (black dotted line) before it intersects the critical strain $\bar{E}=E_c$ for torsional buckling (red dashed-dotted curve).
 The ribbon model can predict the onset of Euler buckling, Eq.~\eqref{eq:OnsetOfEulerBuckling}, though a description of the post-buckled shape would require centerline bending to be incorporated into the model.
-In region II, macroscopic torsional buckling takes place at the critical strain $\bar{E}=E_c$ predicted by the ribbon model (intersection of the light blue and solid red curves); the model is also valid in the post-buckled regime, provided a secondary bending instability does not occur.
-As discussed in \S\ref{sec:ribbonvalidity} above, the onset of microscopic buckling (III) (nor the post-buckled behavior) cannot be predicted by the 1D model (green star symbol lying above the solid red curve).
+In region II, macroscopic torsional buckling takes place at the critical strain $\bar{E}=E_c$ predicted by the ribbon model (intersection of the light blue and red dashed-dotted curves); the model is also valid in the post-buckled regime, provided a secondary bending instability does not occur.
+As discussed in \S\ref{sec:ribbonvalidity} above, the onset of microscopic buckling (III) (nor the post-buckled behavior) cannot be predicted by the 1D model (green star symbol lying above the red dashed-dotted curve).

-In addition, for illustrative purposes, we have plotted a \emph{speculative} boundary between regions II and III on Fig.~\ref{fig:ribbonvalidity}a, as well as a guess of the locus of critical points at which microscopic buckling occurs on Fig.~\ref{fig:ribbonvalidity}b (dashed red curves).
+In addition, for illustrative purposes, we have plotted a \emph{speculative} boundary between regions II and III on Fig.~\ref{fig:ribbonvalidity}a, as well as a guess of the locus of critical points at which microscopic buckling occurs on Fig.~\ref{fig:ribbonvalidity}b (gray dashed curves).
 Together, these form the limit of validity of the ribbon model.
 We emphasize that these boundaries are freehand guesses.
 We expect that their precise form may be determined by a linear stability analysis of the F\"{o}ppl-von-K\'{a}rm\'{a}n plate model, which will be considered in a future publication.